ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 ThinkUp's official distribution adheres to a set of rules and standards for handling sensitive data, such as:

-**Passwords.** The only password that ThinkUp stores in its database is each users's ThinkUp account password.
+**Passwords.** The only password that ThinkUp stores in its database is each user's ThinkUp account password.
 This password is not stored in clear text; ThinkUp stores a salted `SHA-1 <http://en.wikipedia.org/wiki/SHA1>`_ hash of the password.
 To prevent brute force attacks which attempt to guess this password, ThinkUp enforces a :doc:`failed login attempt cap </userguide/accounts/index>`.